-- 1. The delegated conservation district that is not PCSM delegated will conduct a formal technical review of the E & S plan within 47 business days from the date the permit application is considered complete.
-Appropriate checklists shall be used to guide the technical review.
-If technical deficiencies exist in the E&S plan, the delegated conservation district will document the technical deficiencies in a letter attached to an e-mail to the Department application manager.
-This documentation of technical deficiencies will cite the statutory and regulatory obligation(s) that the applicant has failed to meet.
+1. Non-PCSM Delegated Conservation District - The delegated conservation district that is not PCSM delegated will conduct a formal technical review of the E & S plan within 47 business days from the date the permit application is considered complete.
+Appropriate checklists shall be used to guide the technical review. deficiencies exist in the E&S plan, the delegated conservation district will document the technical deficiencies in a letter attached to an e-mail to the Department This documentation of technical deficiencies will cite the application manager. statutory and regulatory obligation(s) that the applicant has failed to meet.
 The regional office will conduct a simultaneous review of the PCSM plan.
 Appropriate checklists shall be used to guide the technical review.
-Any technical deficiencies, including those identified by the delegated conservation district in the review of the E&S plan, should be documented in a letter to the applicant/owner and consultant which is prepared by the Department application manager and reviewed and approved by the regional office program manager.
+Any technical deficiencies, including those identified by the delegated conservation district in the review of the E&S plan, should be documented in a technical deficiency letter to the applicant/owner and consultant which is prepared by the Department application manager, reviewed by the section chief and reviewed and signed by the regional office program manager.
 This documentation of technical deficiencies will cite the statutory or regulatory requirement(s) that the applicant has failed to meet.
 The letter will offer the applicant the opportunity to meet with the regional office and the conservation district to discuss the technical deficiencies.
-The letter will also include the requirement that revised plans should be submitted within 23 business days of the date of the technical deficiency letter.
-The Department application manager will enter the appropriate codes into eFACTS at the commencement of the technical review. - 2.
-If the delegated conservation district is PCSM delegated at the technical review level, the review of the PCSM plan should be completed within 30 business days of the date the permit application package has been considered complete.
-This review will be simultaneous with the E&S review, which must be completed in 47 business days.
-Any technical deficiencies that exist in either the E&S or PCSM plans should be documented in a letter attached to an e-mail to the Department application manager.
-The regional office will complete its PCSM engineering review in 17 business days after the conservation district has completed its PCSM technical review.
-Any technical deficiencies, including those identified by the delegated conservation district in the review of the E&S and PCSM plans, should be documented in a letter to the applicant/owner and consultant which is prepared by the Department application manager and reviewed and approved by the regional office program manager.
-This documentation of technical deficiencies will cite the statutory or regulatory requirement(s) that the applicant has failed to meet.
-The letter will offer the applicant the opportunity to meet with the regional office and the conservation district to discuss the technical deficiencies.
-The letter will also include the requirement that revised plans should be submitted within 23 business days of the date of the technical deficiency letter.
-If technical deficiencies exist, the application manager will enter the appropriate subtask into eFACTS.
+The letter will also include the requirement that revised plans should be submitted within 60 calendar days of the date of the technical deficiency letter.
+If the applicant requests in writing to extend the time to respond beyond 60 days, the delegated conservation district will consult with the applicable permitting section chief to either grant or deny the request.
+Either action requires the application manager to respond to the applicant's request in writing including a specific due date for the applicant's response and language providing the applicant a notice that failure to address the deficiencies or respond by the due date will result in the application being determined to be incomplete and considered withdrawn.